Living in Edmonton (A Guide for Newcomers to Canada)

 As with many Canadian cities, Edmonton has a diverse immigrant population.

 Around one-third of Edmonton’s population was born outside of Canada.
-Of these approximately half originated in Asia, followed by Europe, Africa and the Americas.
-Of the European immigrants around half are from the United Kingdom,
+Approximately half originated in Asia, followed by Europe, Africa and the Americas.
+Of the European immigrants, around half are from the United Kingdom,

 4. What is the Edmonton Weather Like?

 Summers are sunny and hot.
-Thunderstorms are common through the spring, summer and early autumn.
+Thunderstorms are common throughout spring, summer, and early autumn.
 These storms can be severe and occasionally destructive, often bringing hailstones and sometimes tornadoes.

-Spring and fall seasons are short and the weather at these times of the year can be very variable.
+Spring and fall seasons are short, and the weather can vary at these times of the year.

 The best aspect of Edmonton’s weather is its high number of sunshine hours.
 It has a relatively dry climate and is one of the sunniest cities in Canada.